ericsson-mts/mts-asn1/README.md

 See [here](https://github.com/ericsson-mts/mts-asn1/wiki/User-guide)

-## License
+## DISCLAIMER

-This project is licensed under the terms of the MIT license.
+While we do our best to support protocols described in ASN.1 and (U)PER encoding, we cannot guarantee that our project is error free. mts-asn1 evolve depending of the needs Please consider to [report]() or [contributing]() if you want a new feature or revise an existing one.